sassoftware/devsascom-rest-api-samples/DecisionManagement/modelPublish.md

 }
 ```

-version 12, last updated on 21 February, 2022
+version 12, last updated on 14 December 2023